Krasiński Palace (Ursynów): History

 A small palace, originally known as the Delight Palace (Polish: Pałac Rozkosz) was constructed in 1776, and commissioned by princess Elżbieta Izabela Lubomirska, as a wedding gift for her daughter, Aleksandra Lubomirska, and son-in-law Stanisław Kostka Potocki.
 For some time it was inhabited by Józef Maisonneuve, and from 1785 to 1799, it was the residence of the Potocki family.
 Kostka Potocki had expanded the palace, with plans drown by architect Chrystian Piotr Aigner.
-It was later owned by Grzegorz Wykowski, and later, Ignacy Kochanowski.
-Since 1822, it was the residence of writer Julian Ursyn Niemcewicz.
-He had renamed it to Ursynów Palace after himself, which inspired the name of the modern city district of Ursynów.
-Originally, he also considered names America (Polish: Ameryka) and Washington (Polish: Waszyngton) instead, in commemoration to his stay in the United States.
-He had organised there a library collecting rare and valuable books.
+It was later owned by Grzegorz Wykowski, and still later, by Ignacy Kochanowski.

+From 1822 it was the residence of writer Julian Ursyn Niemcewicz.
+He renamed it the Ursynów Palace after himself, which inspired the name of the modern city district of Ursynów.
+Originally he had considered instead the names "America" (Polish: Ameryka) and "Washington" (Polish: Waszyngton) in commemoration of his stay in the United States.
+He organised there a library including rare and valuable books.

-Between 1832 and 1840, it was leased by physician Jan Fryderyk Wilhelm Malcz, and later, it was shortly owned by Potocki family.
-From 1857, it belonged to the Krasiński family.
+Between 1832 and 1840, it was leased by physician Jan Fryderyk Wilhelm Malcz, and later was briefly owned by the Potocki family.
+From 1857 it belonged to the Krasiński family.

 The palace was completely rebuilt between 1858 and 1860.
 It was redesigned in the Renaissance Revival style by architect Zygmunt Rospendowski.
 The façade was decorated with reliefs by Faustyn Juliusz Cengler, depicting Grand Guardian of the Crown of Polish–Lithuanian Commonwealth: Stanisław Koniecpolski, Stefan Czarniecki, Paweł Jan Sapieha, and Jan Tarnowski.
 In the niches were placed the sculptures of Fortuna and Ceres, goddesses from Greek mythology.
 The tympanum included the Ślepowron coat of arms (symbol of Krasiński family), and sculptures of children, symbolising four seasons of the year.

 In 1857, the Ursynów estate, including the palace, was property of Eliza Branicka, wife of the poet Zygmunt Krasiński, and after his death, wife of economist Ludwik Józef Krasiński.
 Following her death, her second husband remained the owner until his death in 1895.
 It was inherited by writer Adam Krasiński, who in 1906, gave it for the usage of the Polish Educational Society, which organised there educational institutions.
 In 1921, the palace was inherited by Edward Bernard Raczyński, who then donated it to the Ministry of Religious Affairs and Public Education.

 It was parcially destroyed by the Russian Imperial Army during the First World War.

 In 1956, the Council of Ministers have given the palace, and the surrounding area, to the Warsaw University of Life Sciences, which had developed there their campus.
 In 1989, the palace became the seat of the university authorities.

 Its façade was renovated in 2008, and the building underwent extensive renovation between 2014 and 2017.